cryspycreme/holbertonschool-printf/README.md

-This repo is for printf
+This repo is for printf.
+Test.